YubiKey vs. TOTP Apps: Best 2FA in 2026

 Account Recovery

 Hardware keys introduce a practical risk: if you lose the key, you lose access.
 This is why security experts universally recommend registering at least two hardware keys per account and storing the backup in a separate physical location.
+Our guide on what to do when you lose a 2FA device covers recovery strategies in detail.

 Replay Attacks